Sarah Wright - Owens

 Singing Teacher & BAPAM registered Vocal Rehabilitation Coach

-Sarah is a Singing Teacher, registered Vocal Rehabilitation Coach for the British Association of Performing Arts Medicine (BAPAM), and an NHS Clinical Vocal Consultant currently working at The Queen Elizabeth Hospital, Birmingham.
-Having initially trained as an Opera Singer, she toured the UK and abroad for several years before qualifying as a Speech and Language Therapist.
-She now combines her knowledge of the speaking voice into her coaching.
+Sarah is a Singing Teacher, registered Vocal Rehabilitation Coach for the British Association of Performing Arts Medicine (BAPAM), and an NHS Clinical Vocal Consultant at The Queen Elizabeth Hospital, Birmingham.
+Having initially trained as an Opera Singer and then toured the UK and abroad for several years before qualifying as a Speech and Language Therapist.

 Sarah is currently a visiting specialist lecturer at the University of Birmingham and the Royal Birmingham Conservatoire.
 She has accumulated a wealth of experience coaching students of all ages and abilities in schools, FE and HE institutions, and in private practice.
-In addition to this, she has regularly worked with theatre companies such as The Royal Shakespeare Company, and a number of national musical tours including ‘Grease’ and ‘We Will Rock You’.
-She has also had the pleasure coaching professional Bhangra singers and CCM artists when preparing for studio and live performances.
+In addition to this, she has worked as a vocal coach for theatre companies such as The Royal Shakespeare Company, and a number of national musical tours including ‘Grease’ and ‘We Will Rock You’.
+She has also coached professional Bhangra singers and CCM artists when preparing for studio and live performances.

-Sarah is passionate about how singing benefits mental and physical wellbeing, and runs a ‘Singing for Lung Health and Wellbeing’ group in Birmingham, which is supported by the British Lung Foundation.
-She is also an elected Director of the British Voice Association, and is currently researching singers who suffer muscle tension dysphonia and vocal fatigue.
+Sarah is passionate about how singing benefits mental and physical wellbeing.
+She has lead ‘Singing for Lung Health and well being groups in Birmingham supported by the British Lung Foundation and is a Director/Trustee of the British Voice Association.
+She also trains teachers and performers in Vocal Health Education courses.

 Lessons can be genre specific - concentrating on one particular musical style of singing, or have a more flexible, 'cross-train' approach to enable singers to learn vocal techniques of different styles.
 Singing healthily is emphaised throughout training, and students learn to warm-up the voice, increase balance throughout the vocal system, gain a greater understanding of vocal physiology, and improve performance skills and artistry.

-The overall aim of vocal rehabilitation is to restore a performers speaking and singing voice back to normal function.
-This usually takes between 2-4 sessions and if necessary, Sarah may refer the performer to another health professional and/or liaise with the performers voice/singing tutors if applicable to ensure a long term resolution of the vocal problem.
+The overall aim of vocal rehabilitation is to restore a performers speaking and singing voice back to how it was before the vocal problem or to the best voice that can be achieved depending upon the vocal issue.
+If necessary, Sarah may refer the performer to another health professional and/or liaise with the performers voice/singing tutors if applicable to ensure a long term resolution.